amazing-gao/koa-router-swagger/README.md

   port: 9000
 }

-let swagger = new koaSwaggerRouter(app, opt);
+let swagger = new Router(app, opt);
 app.use(swagger.routes());
 app.use(swagger.apiExplorer());

 app.listen(9000)
 ```

+# API

+## constructor(app, options)
+* app - a koa app instance.

+* options
-* apiDoc: the swagger doc file, support json and yaml
+  - apiDoc - the swagger doc file, support json and yaml.
-* controllerDir: the controller dir in the apiDoc
+  - controllerDir - the controller dir in the apiDoc.
-* redis: a redis client, like ioredis
+  - redis - a redis client, like ioredis.
-* port: koa server listen port, for open the api explorer
+  - port - koa server listen port, just for quick open the api explorer, default *true*.
+  - versioning - enable or disable swagger doc major version to you api url, default *true*.
+  - apiExplorerPath - mount api-explorer to path. default */api-explorer*
+  - noApiExplorerOnline - not show api explorer on production.

 # Extended word of the swagger spec

 ## x-controller
 It's an array of middleware. the order represent to the handle follow.

 * file: middleware file